csecluki/design_patterns/README.md

 # Design Patterns
 Short examples of design patterns implementation with description.
-All examples are pizza related.
+All examples are pizza themed.

 Design patterns are like pre-packaged solutions for software developers to use when they're faced with common problems during the design and implementation of software applications.
 They help developers create software that's easy to change, easy to add on to, and easy to keep up with.